AlirezaF80/KNTU-Unit-Selection/README.md

-# Unit-Selection
+# KNTU Unit Selection

 ## Introduction

-KNTU Unit Selection<br>
-This is a personal project to select units for KNTU students.
+This is a project to help KNTU students select units based on a number of criteria.
 Using a backtracking algorithm, it will find the best units for each student, based on their input subjects and scores given to each one.

 ## Requirements